Native American Studies

 3 Credits

 Prerequisite: 12 hours completed in the NAS program.
 Capstone seminar in Native American Studies.
-Students develop a research project on an issue in Native American studies and develop a written and oral presentation of their work.
+Students develop a research project on an issue in Native American Studies and develop a written and oral presentation of their work.

 3 Credits